KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-24-hosting-google-app-engine.md

 javac -cp C:/Users/kevin/Desktop/jetty/lib/servlet-api-3.1.jar -source 1.8 -target 1.8 SimpleServlet.java
 ```

 **Note: Remember to compile with Java 8!** Notice that we're using the `-source` and `-target` arguments to compile our code using Java 8 compatibility.
 This is because App Engine only supports Java 8.
-(Learn more [here](https://cloud.google.com/appengine/docs/java/).)
+(Learn more [Google Cloud - AppEngine docs - java](https://cloud.google.com/appengine/docs/java/).)
 You can ignore the warning about the bootstrap classpath not being set.

 That gives us the `.class` file that we actually want.
 Then here's the JSP file: